DevanshiBhatt/Monte-Carlo-Simulation-for-High-Occupancy-Vehicle-Lane/README.md

 - Is there a potential pressure to convert under performing HOV lanes to general-purpose use?

 ## Instructions on how to use the program:
+Make sure you are using Python 3.6 and above.
 Download and run the python file.
 There will be a prompt to enter the total distance (in miles) of the HOV lane.